juergenweb/JkPublishingOptions/README.md

 ## How to install

-1. Download and place the module folder named "PublishingOptions" in:
+1. Download and place the module folder named "JKPublishingOptions" in:
 /site/modules/

 2. In the admin control panel, go to Modules.
 At the bottom of the